Strategy Maps in 4 Steps:

 Building Your Map

-When building your strategy map, have fun with it!
+When building your map, have fun with it!
 Maps should also be branded and become part of your new employee onboarding process.
 It’s important to include alignment within your organization so all stakeholders, employees included, can see where the company is heading and what their own role is within your strategy map.

-A map will help eliminate gaps by giving a clear view of where your organization is going with short-term and long-term strategic goals.
+Having one will help eliminate gaps by giving a clear view of where your organization is going with short-term and long-term strategic goals.
 It will also help manage KPI’s in the future by tying them back to these initial strategic initiatives.

 Here are some basic tips when creating your new map: